seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 This function is useful when you need to show all the speakers in ordered list in list.

-**Get a speaker information from the group list**
+**Get speaker information from the group list**

-You can retrieve a speaker information by specifying a group index and the index of the speaker in the group.
+You can retrieve speaker information by specifying a group index and the index of the speaker in the group.

 .. code-block:: java